vackosar/vackosar.github.io/_posts/2022-08-03-Strong-Static-Typing-vs-Weak-Dynamic-Typing.md

 ...
 The more code you have, the less agile you are, and unit tests add a great deal of code.
 So changing things it's like tar.
 It's keeping you stuck and keeping you from changing things.
 ...
-if you can test the thing not as a unit for example as an entire game that might be a much more efficient way of testing in terms of the number of hours you put into programming
+If you can test the thing not as a unit - for example as an entire game.
+That might be a much more efficient way of testing in terms of the number of hours you put into programming.
 ...
-testing is very important right if you don't test your software then your software doesn't work what I'm saying is I don't think that this obsessive unit testing
+Testing is very important.
+If you don't test your software then your software doesn't work.
+What I'm saying is I don't think that this obsessive unit testing is the right way to test.
 <footer class="blockquote-footer"><a href="https://www.youtube.com/watch?v=21JlBOxgGwY">Jonathan Blow on unit testing and TDD</a></footer>
 </blockquote>